 - Providing support to other environmental project leads as needed.

 - Minimum Master’s degree, PhD, or J.D. in environmental sciences (rivers, marine, or wildlife) ecology, or relevant natural sciences disciplines

 - Proven experience with developing and reviewing environmental and social impact assessments, management plans, and monitoring plans

 - Experience in supervising and coordinating work performed internationally by contractors, suppliers, and other external organizations

 - Experience in understanding and interpreting international and local environmental and social laws and regulations

-- Field work experience (applying experience in document reviews and developing scope for external providers).
-Note: this is not a field-scientist position)
+- Field work experience (applying experience in document reviews and developing scope for external providers)

 - Experience with environmental permitting process